nrc/libhoare/readme.md

 ## Using libhoare

-Theoretically you can use libhoare with Cargo by adding
+You can use libhoare with Cargo by adding

 ```
 [dependencies.hoare]
 git = "https://github.com/nick29581/libhoare.git"
 ```

 to your projects Cargo manifest.
-I haven't actually managed to get Cargo to work, so I haven't tested this.

 Otherwise, download this repo, build it (see build instructions below), make sure the path to the compiled libhoare is on your library path in some way (one